OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 [INFO    ] Total time: 0:00:01.88
 ```

-Determine the BDF of the Intel FPGA PAC D5005.
+Determine the BDF of the Intel® FPGA PAC D5005.

 The PCIe BDF address is initially determined when the server powers on.
-The user can determine the addresses of all Intel FPGA PAC D5005 using lspci:
+The user can determine the addresses of all Intel® FPGA PAC D5005 using lspci:

 ```sh
 lspci -d :bcce